nikitaKurtin/interviewQuestions/README.md

 1. Get fibonacci number by index.
     1. With recursion.
-    2. Without loop.
+    2. With loop.

 2. Printing fibonacci sequence.
     1. Ascending order.
     2. Descending order.

 3. Finding missing numbers in array.
-    1. Only one number is missing and between 1 and 100.
+    1. Only one number is missing in range between 1 and 100 (Max value is known).
     2. Only one number is missing and Max value is unknown.
     3. Two numbers are missing and Max value is unknown.
     4. Unknown amount of missing numbers and Max value is unknown.